Skip to content

 Family-friendly things to do in the house

 There is lots for families to discover and enjoy inside Wallington so whether it is sunny or raining outdoors, the house is a great place to explore.
+The House is open 7 days a week, from, 11.30am until 3.30pm until November.

 Wildlife trails

-Keep an eye out for wildlife as you pedal or walk around the estate, you might see a red squirrel, roe deer or one of several species of birds.
+Keep an eye out for wildlife as you pedal or walk around the estate, you might see a roe deer or one of several species of birds.
 Stop at the wildlife hide to get a closer look.

 The river walk will take you alongside the banks of the river Wansbeck through the woods.
 Keep your eyes peeled for wildlife – birds, otters and native white-clawed crayfish all call the Wansbeck valley home.
 You can meet some captive crayfish in the visitor welcome building too and find out more about this fascinating species.